| Home | My Designs | Traditional | Gallery | Workshops | Hawks | Events | Prices | Contact |

 |

-Pterodactyl XLIntroduced to the range in November 2010,
+Pterodactyl XLIntroduced to the range after the success of the smaller versions,

 it became a starting point for the Jabberwocky.